sara-nl/clouddocs/knmi-20191119/partA.markdown

 ![SURFsara logo](/images/SURFsara_logo.png)
 </div>

-This is part A of the tutorial [An introduction to SURF HPC Cloud 2019-11-19](.) and covers the following topics:
+This is part A of the tutorial [An introduction to SURF HPC Cloud](.) and covers the following topics:

 1. [Accessing the user interface](#accessing-the-user-interface)
 2. [Setting your public SSH key](#setting-your-public-ssh-key)